ChocolateLoverRaj/gsc-debug-board/README.md

 # GSC Debug Cable / Board
 Information about my GSC Debug Cables / Boards

-## Looking for someone to sell this in Europe
+> [!IMPORTANT]
-There are a lot of international buyers located in europe who either buy from eBay or contact me to buy it directly from me.
-Either way, shipping is slow and expensive.
-It would be really good for them if someone could buy this PCB directly from a manufacturer in bulk and resell it in Europe similar to what I do in the US.
-Contact me if you would like to do this.
+> Buyers in Canada: you can save on shipping costs if you buy outside of eBay.
+See the [Pirate Ship Rates](https://www.pirateship.com/simple-export-rate) and [Insurance Rates](https://support.pirateship.com/en/articles/1068431-does-pirate-ship-offer-insurance#h_7256b8b35d) ($1).
+Contact [my email](mailto:paranjperajas@gmail.com) or [Chrultrabook forum account](https://forum.chrultrabook.com/u/chocolateloverraj/activity) to buy.

 > [!IMPORTANT]
-> Attention buyers from outside the US, especially Canada: Depending on the country, you can save a significant amount of money on shipping if you buy outside of eBay.
+> Buyers in Canada: you can save on shipping costs if you buy outside of eBay.
 See the [Pirate Ship Rates](https://www.pirateship.com/simple-export-rate) and [Insurance Rates](https://support.pirateship.com/en/articles/1068431-does-pirate-ship-offer-insurance#h_7256b8b35d) ($1).
 Contact [my email](mailto:paranjperajas@gmail.com) or [Chrultrabook forum account](https://forum.chrultrabook.com/u/chocolateloverraj/activity) to buy.

 ## What does it do?
 This item (previously sold by [SparkFun which they called SuzyQable](https://web.archive.org/web/20231028183709/https://www.sparkfun.com/products/retired/14746)) is for Chromebooks which support [CCD (Closed Case Debugging)](https://web.archive.org/web/20231028184033/https://chromium.googlesource.com/chromiumos/third_party/hdctools/+/HEAD/docs/ccd.md).
 This item lets you communicate with the Google Security Chip inside Chromebooks, and is mainly used for disabling firmware write protect and unbricking.